Events for college students

 When you have been made an offer

-Please note: Nurses have to attend an interview, which is different to the Applicant Days.
+Please note: Nurses have to attend an interview, which is different to the Offer Holder Days.
 Please don't get them confused as offers are based upon your interview as well as your application.
 Further information is sent directly to you by our admissions team.

 The role of a personal tutor is to help students feel part of the University community.
 They are a specific and consistent source of guidance, information and support for students throughout their studies.
 The tutor should be the student’s first formal point of contact for general academic guidance and pastoral support.